uspki/policies/certificate-policy.md

 The FPKIPA is responsible for monitoring source requirements, and initiating necessary changes to ensure continued compliance within the required timeframes.
 After review and approval, the CP document version number and a dated changelog entry shall be added even if no changes were made to the document.

-Errors, updates, or suggested changes to this CP can be communicated to the contact in Section 1.5.2.
+Errors, updates, or suggested changes to this CP can be communicated to the contact in section 1.5.2.
 Such communication shall include a description of the change, a change justification, and contact information for the person requesting the change.

 #### 9.12.2 Notification mechanism and period
 Proposed changes to this CP shall be distributed electronically to FPKIPA members and observers in accordance with the Charter and By-laws, and posted publicly for review by any interested party.
-The FPKIPA shall make any subsequent changes publicly available within 30 days of approval (see Section 2.3).
+The FPKIPA shall make any subsequent changes publicly available within 30 days of approval (see section 2.3).

 #### 9.12.3 Circumstances under which OID shall be changed
 No stipulation.